ethereumdegen/spirit_editor/README.md

 - Right click on the zone entity in the hierarchy to save the zone to a file.
 You can use the zone window to load zone files back in later.

+#### Coordinates

+Rotation is   EulerRot::YXZ  - yaw pitch roll.
+ex: Typically, trees will only have a yaw rotation.

 ### Exporting files to your game